 You know sometimes, all the planets align and everything just works out?
 Well that was us last week.
 Nik was just starting to feel better from his rough weeks after his chemo treatment, our boys were off doing their own thing, we had been invited to a book launch in Covent Garden, and it was my birthday!
 All of that was reason enough to just make an impromptu decision to make hay while the sun shines, and book into a hotel in town so we could really take advantage of this sun shining down on us!
+Oh, and we just happened to find a hotel room with a garden in London….read on for the details on this little gem.

 When we arrived in town, we had an over night bag with us, but no hotel booked.
 We grabbed a chai latte in Liverpool Street station, I got on my phone and after a quick browse on Hotels.com, booked a night in St Martins Lane hotel, (a hotel from the Morgans Hotel Group) right in the centre of Covent Garden.
 Simple as that.
 Done.
 Who needs to plan in advance eh!